 Hallux Rigidus Overview

-Hallux rigidus is a progressively painful condition of the big toe that is a wear and tear phenomenon.
+Hallux rigidus is a progressively painful condition of the big toe that is generally a “wear and tear” phenomenon.
 Hallux is Latin for big toe while rigidus means “stiff”.
-This condition occurs from chronic overuse and in some cases can be related to a specific injury.
+It is sometimes referred to as hallux limitus.
+This condition primarily occurs from chronic overuse and in some cases can be related to a specific injury.
+Genetics can also play a role.

 Hallux Rigidus Symptoms

 Symptoms of hallux rigidus include a dull, aching pain, and decreased movement of the big toe.
 This can lead to difficulty with shoe wear, walking or standing for periods of time.
-Over time limping can create pain in other areas of the foot as they see more stress.
+Over time limping can create pain in other areas of the foot, or even other joints, as they see more stress.

 Diagnostic Testing for Hallux Rigidus

 Our physicians will perform an extensive evaluation including x-rays of the foot.
 X-rays will generally show decrease space within the big toe joint (MTP) as well as bone spurs around the joint.
-Many times this is enough to properly guide treatment but in some cases may require advanced imaging such as MRI or CT.
+Usually, this is enough to properly guide treatment, but some cases require advanced imaging such as MRI or CT.

 Treatment for Hallux Rigidus